Audi Q5 hybrid running costs & insurance

 The Audi Q5 starts at insurance group 41, which is lower than some rivals and very much in line with what you’ll pay on most high-end SUVs.
-Ratings top out at group 43 for the range-topping Vorsprung Competition variant.
+Ratings top out at group 44 for the range-topping Vorsprung variant.

 Audi offers a three-year/60,000-mile warranty on the Q5, while the hybrid system's batteries have a separate eight-year/100,000-mile policy.

-The Q5 is clever enough to tell you when it needs servicing, which can vary depending on the sort of driving you do, but standard schedule is for a service every two years or 19,000 miles – a longer interval than you’ll enjoy on most rivals, but this can be shorter if you make lots of short journeys.
+The Q5 is clever enough to tell you when it needs servicing, which can vary depending on the sort of driving you do, but the standard schedule is for a service every two years or 19,000 miles – a longer interval than you’ll enjoy on most rivals, but this can be shorter if you make lots of short journeys.

-The Audi costs nothing to tax in the first year, but it costs £145 a year from then on.
-Plus, it's subject to a premium surcharge of £335 each year of ownership from years two to six, pushing your annual bill to £560.
+The Audi costs nothing to tax in the first year, but it costs the reduced rate for hybrid models from then on.
+Plus, it's subject to a premium surcharge each year of ownership from years two to six, pushing your annual bill to £560.
 After year six, it'll drop to the standard alternative fuel rate.

 In This Review

-- 3Running costs - currently readingThe Audi Q5 TFSI e is competitively priced and cheap to run if you plug in regularly, but it’s easy to overspend on options and finance is expensive
+- 3Running costs & insurance - currently readingThe Audi Q5 TFSI e is competitively priced and cheap to run if you plug in regularly, but it’s easy to overspend on options and finance is expensive

 - 4Performance, engine & driveThe Q5 plug-in is comfortable, quiet and relaxing to drive, but packs plenty of performance as well